-The volume above the oil water contact is the volume of interest.
+The volume above the OWC is the volume of interest.
 In this example we assume that the reservoir is a filled structure so that the OWC is located at the depth of the spill point.
 The OWC surface is conditioned to the spill point of the top surface using <condition-to-spill-point-at-surface>.